Dandiyan

 Dandiyan, commonly spelled as Dandian, is a village in Hoshiarpur, Punjab (India).
 Its population in 1991 census was 623.
 Its area in hectares is census 123.
 The nearest main road is Phagwara-Panchhat and it is 5 km away.
 The nearest railway station is in Phagwara which is 23 km away.
 Its development bock is in Mahilpur.

-Most people of this village are Sikh, Doad Rajputs.
+The village has one primary school that offers education up to the 5th standard.
+It is also the birthplace of renowned Punjabi-language writer Ajaib Kamal.

+The village has one Facebook page named "Pind Dandian", which is managed by a local resident, Kamaljot Singh.
+The page was created in 2011 to share updates and news about the village with those living outside the community.

 Religion

-More than 85% of the village is Sikh.
+The entire population of the village is Sikh.